Go Live with Your App

 To submit your website or mobile application to PayPal:

-Note that the PayPal account associated with the application must be a verified Premier or verified Business account.
+Note: The PayPal account associated with the application must be a verified Premier or verified Business account.

-Reviewing applications with Merchant API calls
+Review applications with Merchant API calls

 If your application makes calls to the PayPal Merchant APIs (such as Express Checkout), you can begin making production calls using the credentials assigned to your PayPal account as soon as you register your application.
 PayPal reviews your application within 24 – 72 hours of your submission to ensure it complies with all requirements.
 After the review, PayPal grants final approval to your application.

 PayPal will contact you only if there are any questions or concerns raised during the review process.
 If you do not hear from PayPal, either during or after the review period, you can assume your application was reviewed without concern and you may continue using the credentials assigned to you.
 If the review process does surface questions, these must be addressed before you can continue making production calls from your application.

 If your application uses the Mass Pay operation, you must whitelist your application before you can move it to the live environment.
 To enable Mass Pay, reference transactions, and